-The Records of ACV document the work of an important progressive Civil Rights era organization key to New York’s Asian American Movement.
-The contents of Bridge, the CCTV programs, and AAIFF are invaluable materials to reconstruct the social and cultural history of Chinatown and Asian American activists during a period of intense demographic, economic, and political change from the mid 1970’s to the 2000’s.
+The contents of the Records include ACV’s administrative and research files, publications, and video recordings.
+Highlights from the collection include detailed notes on the logistics and films played at ACV’s festivals, complete runs of both Bridge and CineVue, and CCTV tapes that contain raw and aired footage of events in Chinatown during the late 1970s and early 1980s.
+The ACV Records document the work of a progressive Civil Rights era organization key to New York’s Asian American Movement.
+The contents of Bridge, the CCTV programs, and AAIFF are invaluable materials to reconstruct the social and cultural history of Chinatown and Asian American activists during a period of intense demographic, economic, and political change from the mid-1970s to the 2000s.

 To learn more about the contents of the Asian CineVision Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.